-Paul L. Tetzloff currently serves as the managing partner of the Newport Beach Office.
+Paul L. Tetzloff is the firm's managing partner.
 He is an experienced trial lawyer with a diverse practice representing national and international corporations and individuals in a wide variety of matters involving high stakes litigation, risk management, contracts, investigations and government relations.
-Paul’s clients operate across a wide variety of economic sectors, including real estate, hospitality, commercial construction, insurance, health care, technology, financial services and homebuilding.
+Paul’s clients operate across a wide variety of economic sectors, including real estate, hospitality, commercial construction, financial services, manufacturing, and homebuilding.

-Paul has litigated and tried complex disputes involving a broad range of tort and contract claims, including matters related to breach of contract, statutory and regulatory violations, harassment, wage and hour violations, employee misclassification, wrongful termination, fiduciary duties, misappropriation of trade secrets, misrepresentation, unfair business practices, false claims, construction delay, extra work, mechanic’s liens, construction defects, insurance coverage, and fraud.
+Paul has litigated and tried complex disputes involving a broad range of tort and contract claims, including matters related to breach of contract, construction delay, extra work, mechanic’s liens, construction defects, insurance coverage, statutory and regulatory violations, false claims, fiduciary duties, misappropriation of trade secrets, misrepresentation, unfair business practices, and fraud.

-Paul joined Newmeyer Dillion in 2011 and became a partner in 2015.
 Prior to joining Newmeyer Dillion, Paul was a Judge Advocate in the United States Marine Corps.
-In his nine years as a Marine, he served as the Senior Prosecutor and Senior Defense Attorney at multiple locations, and as a Special Assistant United States Attorney for the District of Hawaii.
+In his nine years as a Marine, he served as the Senior Prosecutor and Senior Defense Attorney at multiple locations, and as a Special Assistant United States Attorney.
 He prosecuted or defended more than 300 Marines and civilians, including those charged with premeditated murder, sexual assault, aggravated assault, drug distribution, and larceny.

 Prior to joining the Marine Corps, Paul earned his law degree from the William Mitchell College of Law, and an undergraduate degree in business administration from Augsburg College, where he was a four year letter winner at quarterback and two-time captain of the Augsburg varsity football team.